DATA-DOG/beflash/README.md

 ## TODO

-- show failures the same way as default behat runner does
+- Show failures the same way as default behat runner does
-- create a demo project to demonstrate the behavior
+- Create a demo project to demonstrate the behavior

+## Nice to have

+- Take console width into consideration when formatting steps output

+## Bugs

-- bug: when beflash fails to open one of the feature files, it just skips it for whole suite.
+- when beflash fails to open one of the feature files, it just skips it for whole suite.
 (Unknown error while proccessing output: read |0: bad file descriptor)